 Our doors remain open to serve our community and congregation, many of whom have suffered great loss during this time, and are in need of certain resources, including, but not limited to food, prayer, and counseling.
 As we engage in these efforts, it is vital that we remain wise and vigilant.
 James 2:14-17 advises us that faith without works is dead.

 We have taken certain precautions in our building, and will continue to uphold best practice safety procedures, including frequent sanitization and social distancing.
 Upon entering our building and sanctuary please note the following:

-All congregants are asked to sanitize upon entry, by using hand sanitizer or by washing their hands.
-(According to recent guidance we also encourage you to wear a mask that covers your nose and mouth.)
+All congregants will be asked to sanitize upon entry, by using hand sanitizer or by washing their hands.

-Each row/pew is limited to 4 persons maximum (must be seated 6 feet apart)
+Available pews for seating have been reduced.
+Each available row/pew is limited to 4 persons maximum (must be seated 6 feet apart)

 Families may be seated together alone on a single row/pew

 "X" markers have been provided to guide congregants in order to keep the recommended distance, along with the assistance of ushers.

 If you believe that you have been exposed to COVID-19, or have been infected with COVID-19, please let us know that we might pray with you, but please do not attend services or events.
 Follow your doctor's orders.

 We ask that you conduct yourself as you would during any cold and flu season; washing your hands frequently and maintaining social distance from others if you are ill.